PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Entities
   The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, and namespaces.
 ECS consists of three main parts:

+Escape Sequences
+  Used in programming languages to represent special characters within a string or character literal.
+They are identified by the prefix backslash `\`.
+Examples are `\n`, `\t`, and `\\` to represent 'newline', 'tab' - and to identify that a backslash is just a back slash literal.

 Executable File
   def